clevecque/SocialCircle/README.md

 Go to Settings > Your Facebook information > Access your information.
 Here choose Download Your Information and select only friends in JSON format.
 You will receive a notification when your file is ready.
 You will only need the file called `friends.json` in it.

 2. Crawl your data.
 You will need to download at least the /data folder from this repository.
 Put it somewhere in your computer and place the `friends.json` in it.
-There are three Python files in the folder.
-Execute them in order.
+There are three Python files in the folder and one JSON.
+Execute the Python's ones in order.

 You will need the **libray bs4 (Beautiful Soup)** to execute it.